zelytra/BasicCommands/README.md

 # Configuration
 ## Config.yml
 In this file, you can :
--set MaxHome number for all players
+- set MaxHome number for all players
--set home cooldowns between command execution in seconds -set tpa cooldowns between command execution in seconds -set spawn cooldowns between command execution in seconds
+- set home cooldowns between command execution in seconds
+- set tpa cooldowns between command execution in seconds
+- set spawn cooldowns between command execution in seconds
 ## Spawn.yml
 This document is use by the plugin to store the location data of the spawn saved.
 You can manually change the document.
 ## Homes.yml